ClemensHoischen/try_pipelining/README.md

 - A list of observation windows for a number of nights (monitoring)
 - A list of observation windows covering a larger region with differnt positions
 - ...

-# Pipeline Configurations

-The pipelines should be easy to configure in a human-friendly way.
-`YAML` seems to be good candidate for that.

-A pipeline definition could look like [this](configs/pipeline_config.yaml).
-Nicely annotated and humanly readable.